Adillwma/SDx4/README.md

 - Enable or disable tile edge blanding by clicking the 'Enable Tile Edge Blending' button.
 (Can be changed after upscale???)

-- If tile edge balnding is enabled, select the desired blend mode from the drop down menu.
+- If tile edge blending is enabled, select the desired blend mode from the drop down menu.

 - Configure the pipeline settings, optional but can be used to speed up processing and reduce memory usage.
 These enhancements are exclusively available for NVIDIA CUDA 11.1+ enabled GPUs, if a supported GPU is not detected the settings will not be applied.
-  - Attention slicing: ⚠️ When memory efficient attention and sliced attention are both enabled, memory efficient attention takes precedent.
+  - ⚠️ Attention slicing: When memory efficient attention and sliced attention are both enabled, memory efficient attention takes precedent.
 This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
-  - CPU offloading:  ⚠️ This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
+  - ⚠️ CPU offloading: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
-  - xFormers memeory efficent attentiton: ⚠️ This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs
+  - ⚠️ xFormers memeory efficent attentiton: This enhancement is exclusively available for NVIDIA CUDA 11.1+ enabled GPUs